 So, have each member of your family write down the things they absolutely need to bring with them.
 A few days before the trip, start packing, and go over each checklist item with everyone.
 It’s a great way to stay organized and make sure you don’t leave something behind.

 Keep Your Vehicle Clean

 Along with cleaning out your vehicle before your trip, make an effort to keep it clean while traveling.
-You can make it easier by purchasing small trash containers for it.
+You can make it easier by purchasing car mats and small trash containers for it.
 Between stopping for fast food, bringing along snacks, Kleenex, and everything in between, it’s very easy for a car or RV to become “trashed” in just a few days.
 That’s not an environment anyone wants to spend hours in.
 So, clean as you go and create a more comfortable space for your crew.